 Have questions?
 We have answers.
 Ph: (800) 762-8623.

-The law requires prompt, regular payment of benefits employees are eligible to receive.
-They must cover medical bills for any reasonable, necessary treatment.
+When workers’ compensation claims are filed, the law requires prompt, regular payment of benefits employees are eligible to receive.
+They must cover medical bills for any reasonable, necessary medical treatment for a workplace injury.

-Wage loss benefits are paid on the 14th day you are disabled.
+The wage loss benefits are paid on the 14th day you are disabled.
 Benefit checks are late if they are not received within 30 days of the due date.
+If your check for lost wages isn’t received within this time, you should follow up to see the reason for the delay.

 What Happens if My Claim is Denied?